econdb/inquisitor/DESCRIPTION.rst

 Inquisitor
 ==========

-| This Python module provides a python wrapper around the API of Inquirim.com.
+| This Python module provides a python wrapper around the API of Econdb.com.
-| This API accepts requests provided an authentication token is supplied.
-To obtain an authentication token, users must register at inquirim.com.

 Installation
 ------------